Namaztak/Speedrunner-Reset-Thing/readme.md

 # How to run:

 0. Have Python installed such that you can do "python --version" in your terminal/command line interface of choice, and actually get a version returned to you.
 My machine uses Python 3.13, and so does my only QA tester so far.
 It works on both of our machines.

 1. Go up top, hit that green code dropdown, hit download zip, and extract that zip to its own folder somewhere you won't forget.
 2. Run init.bat and it should grab everything it needs automatically.
 3. See next section, as it should then run the main script.
 You can just run init.bat every time, if you don't feel like running it from the command line.

-### Note: I've only tested this on Windows 10/11, so if you're on Linux/Mac, best of luck to you I guess.
-I don't use those, and I'm not super interested in supporting them specifically.
+### Note: I've only tested this on Windows 10/11, so if you're on Linux/Mac, I'd be amazed if it works at all, let alone correctly.
+I will not be supporting either one, myself.
+Someone(s) else can feel free to fork this for those if they want to.
+If you do, I'd appreciate it if you linked back here for credit.

 # What is this for?

-For now, just a simple python script for speedrunners playing games that need their saves deleted between runs, that asks the following:
+For now, it's just a python script for speedrunners that run games which need their saves deleted between runs, to save on menuing, that asks the following:
 1. What game are you running?
 (Locate the exe)
 2. Where are the saves located?
 (Navigate to, and select their folder)
 3. Are there any files in that folder that need to be ignored?
 (Things like config files or any practice saves that you don't want it to delete when you reset/close the game)